DiyaVj/DiyaVj/README.md

  <p>An individual with ambition, motivation, and focus who is passionate about creating innovative solutions and learning new technologies.
 I enjoy working on challenging projects that require problem-solving skills and creativity.
 I’m always eager to learn from others and collaborate with diverse teams.
 I have a passion for building scalable software solutions that make a difference in people's lives.
 UI/UX designing has hooked me.
 I'm enthusiastically grabbing onto various programming languages, frameworks, concepts, and principles.
 I am an open-source enthusiast.
 I love exploring different domains and trying out a bunch of different things.

-I'm a Gold Microsoft Learn Student Ambassador.
-In addition, I am the Rajasthan State President of the Women's Indian Chamber of Commerce & Industry's Information Technology Council (WICCI).
+I'm a <b>Gold Microsoft Learn Student Ambassador</b>.
+In addition, I am <b>the Rajasthan State President of the Women's Indian Chamber of Commerce & Industry's Information Technology Council (WICCI)</b>.
 Also, I am the founder and a vice-chairperson at GeeksforGeeks Student Chapter - RTU.
-Selected under top 50 teams in India at Samsung Solve For Tomorrow.
+Selected under <b>top 50 teams in India at Samsung Solve For Tomorrow</b>.

 I've always been interested in building strong networks and creating a positive environment.</p>